The multitool is one of the most important things you should have in your saddlebag. But yet, you’d be surprised many

-These 3 tool functions are the must-have in your multitool, regardless of your bike setup.
+These 3 tool functions are the must-have, regardless of your bike setup.

 Also known as Allen keys, the 4/5/6mm hex keys are most commonly used.
 They can be found on almost all bolts in bottle cages, headset, stem, seat post, chainrings, derailleur, and shoe cleats.